-Information about Registration including the Registration Calendar, course schedules, waitlist information and more is available online at the Registrar MyHastings page: uchastings.edu/office/records.
-Additional information about graduation and enrollment requirements can be found in the Academic Regulations: uchastings.edu/student-handbook.
+Information about Registration including the Registration Calendar, course schedules, waitlist information and more is available online at the Registrar Sharknet page: uclawsf.edu/office/records.
+Additional information about graduation and enrollment requirements can be found in the Academic Regulations: uclawsf.edu/student-handbook.